extrange/personal-blog/docs/my-lifestyle.md

 ## Morning Routine

-**Sunlight exposure**: Immediately after waking up, I try to head outside, such as when I cycle to work, or head to the market to get groceries.
+**Light exposure**: Immediately after waking up, I try to head outside, such as when I cycle to work, or head to the market to get groceries.
+Then, throughout the day, I try to go outdoors.
+These light exposures help in retraining the circadian rhythm.

 **Breakfast**: See [below](./my-lifestyle.md#breakfast).

-**Sunlight Exposure**: If possible, I try to go outdoors, to achieve a few hours of sunlight exposure, which helps in retraining the circadian rhythm.

 ## Evening Routine

-**Avoid electronic distractions**: My phone is on DND with no notifications (except for critical ones) after 6pm.
-Surprises late in the day can ruin subsequent sleep.

-**Exercise**: I either cycle back from work, run or gym, as part of an effort to achieve 150-200 minutes of Zone 2 cardio weekly.

-**Meal prep**: I batch cook and freeze my lunches/dinners for about 4-7 days worth at a time.
+**Meal prep**: Twice a week, I batch cook and freeze my lunches/dinners for about 4-7 days worth at a time.
 This lets me take advantage of food on offer, as I can buy more in bulk and freeze them.
 It also reduces the bulk of the vegetables, saving space in the fridge.

+**No electronic distractions after 6pm**: After 6pm, my phone is on DND with no notifications (except for critical ones).
+Surprises this late in the day can ruin sleep.

-**Avoid blue light from 630pm**: Blue light adverse affects the circadian rhythm and subsequent sleep quality.
-I use incandescent lighting indoors.
+**No blue light from 630pm**: I use incandescent lighting indoors.
 I try to avoid using my phone/computer if possible.
 If I have to head out, I wear [blue blocker glasses].
+Blue light adverse affects the circadian rhythm and subsequent sleep quality.

 **Warm shower**: This prevents an adrenaline surge at night (compared to a cold shower).

-**Meditation/Relaxation**: There are many [benefits of meditation].

-**[Brown noise]**: Playing this helps drown out distracting noises, common where I am.
+**[Brown noise]**: I play brown noise using either my phone or speakers.
+This helps drown out distracting noises, common where I am.

-**Reading**: Then, the rest of the time before bed is spent reading, usually on my Kindle.
+**Relaxation**: Then, the rest of the time before bed is spent reading (usually on my [Kindle]), practicing the piano, or [meditating][benefits of meditation].

+## Reminders

+I schedule reminders at fixed days on my calendar for chores like grocery shopping, soaking and cooking lentils.
+This helps me plan the rest of my schedule around those chores.

 ## Diet